 THE PEP continues promoting environmentally friendly, healthy and economically as well as socially viable transport systems for providing access to goods, jobs, services, education and leisure in the Pan-European Region.

-At the Seventh Ministerial Conference "Environment for Europe" (21-23 September, Astana) THE PEP launched a brochure "Green and healthy jobs in Transport".
+At the Seventh Ministerial Conference "Environment for Europe" (21-23 September, Astana) THE PEP launched a brochure "Green and healthy jobs in transport" "Green and healthy jobs in Transport".
 The purpose of this Brochure is to stimulate a debate and a shared understanding on what a green and healthy job in transport is; to share existing experiences in Europe and other parts of the world with new policies and approaches for creating green and healthy jobs in transport; to analyze the potential of greening “old jobs” and creating “new green jobs” in transport and assess the qualitative and quantitative impact that such approaches have on the environment, health, transport and the economy.